leonigmig/reclaim/docs/_sources/pages/escape-and-rebirth/escapism.rst.txt

 .. image:: /_static/fresco.jpg

 The ancient greeks used strings, pipes and song to make music together in symposiums - translated as 'drinking together'.
-In this patriarchal culture, a female slave might be asked to play a song about love on her Aulos for a gathering of men.
+In this patriarchal culture, a female slave might be asked to play a song about love on her Aulos.
 Participants would give improvisational
 performances as the party developed.

 "Let us hang garlands of celery across our foreheads and call a festival to Dionysus"